liamtbrand/liamtbrand.github.io/reading.md

 ---
 <link rel="stylesheet" type="text/css" href="/literature/literature.css">

 The following is a list of books I have read.
 As you can see I haven't been doing enough reading.
-Therefore, I have set myself a new goal of reading at least 10 pages every day.
+Therefore, I have set myself a new goal of reading at least 1 page every day.
 <div id='sections'></div>

 <script>